charlax/professional-programming/README.md

 The goal of this page is to make you a more proficient developer.
 You'll find only resources that I've found truly inspiring, or that have become timeless classics.

+## Principles

-This page is not meant to be comprehensive.
+- This page is not meant to be comprehensive.
 I am trying to keep it light and not too overwhelming.
-The selection of articles is opinionated.
+- The selection of articles is opinionated.
+- I don't necessarily agree with or endorse every single line that is written in every single one of those resources.
+The same applies to their authors: I don't endorse everything each of those authors has said and will ever say.

 Items: